alexanderdh1/Small-Games-Archive/pico-8/my-first-game/README.md

 ## File format
 The game is stored as a `.p8.png` cartridge file.
-Although it appears to be an image, the PNG contains the full game:
+The PNG contains the full game code and visuals:
 - Lua source code
 - Sprites and map data
 - Sound and music